strongloop/loopback/docs/concepts.md

 var Inventory = Model.extend('customer');
 ```

-**NOTE:** By default, a LoopBack model does not have a schema.
-This is appropriate when data is "free form."
+The above code creates two dynamic models, appropriate when data is "free form."
 However, some data sources, such as relational databases, require schemas.
 Additionally, schemas are valuable to enable data exchange and to validate or sanitize data from clients; see [Sanitizing and Validating Models](#sanitizing-and-validating-models).

 <h4>Attaching a Model to a Data Source</h4>

-A data source enables a model to acess and modify data in backend system such as a relational database.
+A data source enables a model to access and modify data in backend system such as a relational database.
 Attaching a model to a data source, enables the model to use the data source API.
 For example, as shown below, the [MongoDB Connector](http://docs.strongloop.com/loopback-connector-mongodb), mixes in a `create` method that you can use to store a new product in the database; for example:

 ```js